If your Southern Australia itinerary includes a stop in Adelaide, you should definitely consider adding a trip to the nearby Kangaroo Island.

 Located about 100km (62 miles) southwest of Adelaide in South Australia, Kangaroo Island has so much to offer to visitors from Australia and all over the world.
 From impressive landscapes and stunning beaches to diverse wildlife to charming local hospitality, there really is something for everyone.

-One thing that became undisputable during our visits, for nature lovers and foodies, this is one of Australia’s BEST destinations for Wildlife Encounters!
+One thing that became undisputable during our visits is that for nature lovers and foodies, this is one of Australia’s BEST destinations for Wildlife Encounters!

 On our recent visit, we spent 3 days exploring Kangaroo Island with Exceptional Kangaroo Island and had an opportunity to visit not just the most popular attractions on the island, but also some lesser known destinations.